-In addition to great sound quality and affordability, there are more factors that can affect your choice for a podcasting mic.
+In addition to great sound quality and affordability, there are more factors that can affect your choice of a podcasting mic.
 It’s important to know the types of best voice recording mics available to you and what they are used for.

-Here are several things you need to remember when shopping for best USB microphones for your podcast.
+Here are several things you need to remember when shopping for the best USB microphones for your podcast.

 How to Choose the Best Podcast Microphone

 Your microphone’s physical appearance and design are important on how you want to work with it when recording a podcast.

 Do you need a mic that sits on a desk?
 Do you want to suspend it on a mic stand?
 Is the mic going to be in front of you or beside you?

 The answers to these questions will determine the ideal design for the mic that you want.